Connect with others who understand.

 Hereditary Factors

-People who have a at least one close relative (parent or sibling) with depression or bipolar disorder have a greater risk of developing depression themselves.
+People who have at least one close relative (parent or sibling) with depression or bipolar disorder have a greater risk of developing depression themselves.
 However, life events and personal circumstances also help to determine your risk for depression.
 Having a relative with depression does not automatically mean you will, too.

 Stress and Trauma